theartofcomputerprogramming/meetup/README.md

 We learn how hierarchical data is supported in COBOL internally and in external files.

-A COBOL variable has an associated level number that allows elementary items to be grouped like "DAY OF DATE OF SALES".
+A COBOL variable has an associated level number that allows elementary items to be grouped like **DAY OF DATE OF SALES**.

 A tree-like data structure with parent, sibling and child links plus couple more links is used to represent the various relationships

-We look at algorithms to support statements like "MOVE CORRESPONDING DATE OF SALES TO DATE OF PURCHASES".
+We look at algorithms to support statements like **MOVE CORRESPONDING DATE OF SALES TO DATE OF PURCHASES**.

 Specifically three algorithms are covered for use in a COBOL compiler to solve the following problems:

 1. Generate data tables from a hierarchical description of names and level numbers
 2. Look up data items corresponding to valid qualified references
-3. Find all corresponding pairs of items for a CORRESPONDING statement
+3. Find all corresponding pairs of items for a **CORRESPONDING** statement

 We'll do some exercises